StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 The first time (or when updates to the model have been made) stan() will compile the model and create the executable.

 On Windows, the CmdStanDir argument appears needed (this is still being investigated).
-On OSX/Unix CmdStanDir is obtained from either ~/.juliarc.jl or an environment variable (see the Requirements section).
+On OSX/Unix CmdStanDir is obtained from an environment variable (see the Requirements section).

 By default stan() will run 4 chains and optionally display a combined summary.
 Some other CmdStan methods, e.g. optimize, return a dictionary.